Can you claim compensation for industrial deafness?

 If your hearing loss was caused during your employment with a company that no longer trades, it is worth noting you can still claim compensation.
 As we mentioned earlier, your claim will be issued against the company’s insurers, and many law firms have the expertise and knowledge to track them down.

 Are you suffering from industrial deafness that you believe was caused by your employer’s negligence?
 If so, you may be eligible for compensation.
-Contact the team at Fonseca and Partners today on 0800 156 0770, email: email@example.com or pop into our offices in Ebbw Vale.
+Contact the team at Fonseca Law today on 0800 156 0770, email: email@example.com or pop into our offices in Ebbw Vale.